PadmanabhanSaravanan/AmazonWebService/README.md

 ![image TG](image/targetgroup3.PNG)

-**5.** In the Health checks section, modify the default settings as needed.
+**Step5.** In the Health checks section, modify the default settings as needed.
 For Advanced health check settings, choose the health check port, count, timeout, interval, and specify success codes.
 If health checks consecutively exceed the Unhealthy threshold count, the load balancer takes the target out of service.
 If health checks consecutively exceed the Healthy threshold count, the load balancer puts the target back in service.
-For more information, see Health checks for your target groups.

 ![image TG](image/targetgroup4.PNG)

-**6.** (Optional) Add one or more tags as follows:
+**Step6.** (Optional) Add one or more tags as follows:

 * Expand the Tags section.
 * Choose Add tag.